 My current research revolves around three interrelated axes:

-2. I defend the possibility of carrying out conceptual ameliorative analyses within the framework of feminist phenomenology.
+1. I defend the possibility of carrying out conceptual ameliorative analyses within the framework of feminist phenomenology.
 I am particularly interested in working on concrete examples, such as the notion of consent.
+I am currently developing a research project that proposes reconceptualizing consent as “affective approval,” a sui generis kind of emotion.
+The project has been submitted for external funding.

-3. I engage with contemporary debates on the normativity and ethics of emotions, intellectual virtues and the ethics of doubt, with a special focus on phenomenological perspectives on these topics.
+2. I engage with contemporary debates on the normativity and ethics of emotions (such as when emotions are justified), with a special focus on phenomenological and feminist perspectives on these topics.

-3. I engage with contemporary debates on the normativity and ethics of emotions, intellectual virtues and the ethics of doubt, with a special focus on phenomenological perspectives on these topics.
+2. I engage with contemporary debates on the normativity and ethics of emotions (such as when emotions are justified), with a special focus on phenomenological and feminist perspectives on these topics.

 - I am also working on a book manuscript that expands upon my Ph.D. dissertation on Husserl's notion of essence and criticisms of it.